sharpae/BioIntertidal-Mapper_GUI_NDVI_S2/README.md

-# NDVI S2 Intertidal Habitat Mapping (with GUI)
+# BioIntertidal Mapper (with GUI)

 ## Description
-The NDVI-S2 Intertidal Habitat Mapping software presented here is a user-friendly tool that automates the processing of Level-2 Sentinel-2 imagery to generate intertidal habitat maps.
-The program uses Google Earth Engine API and the WorldTides API to select images acquired during low tide within a specified time window.
-The selected images are then processed to calculate Normalized Difference Vegetation Index (NDVI), which is filtered based on intertidal photosynthetic community and study area.
-Maps are exported to a Google Drive folder in .tiff format.
-The program is designed to provide a simple solution for coastal zone managers and researchers to map intertidal habitats using free and publicly available satellite imagery.
-The graphical user interface facilitates the input of parameters and displays the progress and console output.
+BioIntertidal Mapper is a user-friendly tool, with a graphical user interface, that automates the selection and processing of Sentinel-2 imagery, to generate intertidal habitat maps.
+The software uses Google Earth Engine API and the WorldTides API to select imagery acquired at low tide within a specified timeframe.
+These images are subsequently processed to calculate a Normalized Difference Vegetation Index (NDVI), which is masked, based on a shapefile defining the area of interest.
+Maps are exported to a Google Drive folder.
+The program offers a simple solution for scientific and environmental manager to map intertidal photosynthetic communities, i.e. microphytobenthos, seaweeds, seagrasses, habitats using free and publicly available satellite imagery.

 ## Requeriments
 - Google Earth Engine activated account